tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 In our discussion of design issues for conflict detection and resolution, we classified various problems as "dragons", which as a convenient mnemonic we have named after the five classical Greek elements (Earth, Air, Water, Fire and Aether).
+The example communication actors Alice and Bob are also the users of corresponding software processes designated by `alice` and `bob` respectively.

 Note: all filenames used in the following sections are examples, and the filename patterns we use in the actual implementation may